 Numismatic coins are collectibles, and due to their rarity, allure, or noteworthiness, they are usually priced well above their bullion value.

 One troy ounce is the most common way to measure coins and rounds, but some smaller weights are produced (such as tenth, quarter, or half-ounce).
 One of the largest produced silver coins came from Australia's Perth Mint, a 22-pound silver coin with a $300 face value.

 For comparison purposes, 1 troy ounce equals 31.104 grams.

 Since silver coins carry production and supply-chain costs, their retail price is over and above wholesale prices.
 Market prices for silver can be volatile, which means retail traders often charge wide spreads, reducing their risk and guaranteeing them a profit.
 Traders also raise their prices because silver is less expensive than gold.
 Buyers usually invest less money in silver, so traders mark up their prices to 5 or 10 percent above bullion value.

-You can check on silver pricing and markups using the OneGold live price table, provided on the OneGold website.
+You can check on silver pricing on the OneGold live silver price chart.
 This table allows users to check the current silver market price and compare it with the price offered by traders.

 Silver Sales Tax

-No minimum storage period and no penalty for cashing out funds exist.
-OneGold charges below the industry average for silver bullion storage, at only 0.12 percent of the bullion value.
-Investing in silver through OneGold is one of the safest and most secure ways to trade in silver bullion.
+No minimum storage period and no penalty for cashing out.
+OneGold charges below the industry average for silver storage, at only 0.12 percent of the value.
+Investing in silver through OneGold is one of the safest and most secure ways to trade in silver.
 You don't need to arrange security or insurance for silver investments.